 Another option can be used when data is directly gathered on the victim machines via scripts or dedicated sensors.
 Here, audit tools should be run at least with privileges that require administrative (i.e., root) access to be turned off.
-This maintains the integrity of the sensor when the intruder obtains user access only or manages to crash a service with a denial-of-service attack.
-The sensors operate in a best-effort mode and deliver accurate results as long as possible.
+By doing this, the integrity of the sensor is preserved even if the intruder obtains access or manages to crash a service.
+In this case, the sensors operate in a best-effort mode and deliver accurate results as long as possible.
 Also, simply disabling auditing is a suspicious action by itself.
 A more secure option is the use of a more restrictive access control system such as LIDS [LID] or Security-Enhanced Linux [LS01].
-These systems can prevent the administrator from interfering with the audit facility such that physical access to the machine is required to change or disable security settings.
+These systems can prevent the administrator from interfering with the audit facility, so that physical access to the machine is required to change or disable security settings.

-3 Implementation
+3 IMPLEMENTATION

-After the general discussion of various alert verification mechanisms in the previous section, the remainder of the paper presents the implementation and an evaluation of our verification system.
+After the general discussion about various alert verification mechanisms in the previous section, the remainder of the paper presents the implementation and the evaluation of our verification tool.
 The tool implements active verification mechanisms with remote access and active verification mechanisms with authenticated access.
 The system is realized as an extension to Snort [Sno, Ro99] and can be downloaded at [SAV].